 The effect of various experimental factors on downstream linear classification accuracy.
 Figure 5 shows the effects of sampling rate, segment length, and data augmentation on classification accuracy in the downstream labeled S task (random iid split condition).
 Higher sampling rates, longer segments (i.e. fewer temporal classes), and using data augmentation all improve classification accuracy in the downstream task.
-Increasing the sampling rate can be seen as a form of data augmentation, and the effect of these two factors is intuitively clear: data with more variation enables the learning of stronger features.
-The dependence on segment length, on the other hand, is a function of the average time scale over which semantically meaningful changes take place in the videos.
+Increasing the sampling rate can be seen as a form of data augmentation, and the effect of these two factors is intuitively clear: data with more variation enables the learning of stronger features (it is, however, interesting to note that the effect of data augmentation on accuracy is rather small; this may be because these egocentric natural videos already come with a lot of natural variability).
+The dependence of accuracy on segment length, on the other hand, is a function of the average time scale over which semantically meaningful changes take place in the videos.
 It is interesting to note that the optimal time scale appears to be fairly long (\sim 5 minutes).

 Spatial attention maps.
-To better understand what kind of features the self-supervised models rely on to make their decisions in the downstream classification tasks, we computed spatial attention maps from the final spatial layer of the model (features[18] or feats18 for short).
+To better understand what kind of features the self-supervised models rely on to make their decisions in the downstream classification tasks, we computed spatial attention maps from the final spatial layer of the model (features [18] or feats18 for short) using the class activation mapping (CAM) method (Zhou et al., 2016).
 This layer is a $1280 \times 7 \times 7$ layer in MobileNetV2 and there is a single global spatial averaging layer between this layer and the output layer.
-After fitting a linear classifier on top of our best self-supervised model, for each output class in the labeled S dataset, we created a composite attention map from the feats18 layer by taking a linear sum of all 1280 spatial maps in that layer, where the weights in the linear combination were determined by the output weights for the corresponding class (see Appendix A6 for further details).
+After fitting a linear classifier on top of our best self-supervised model, for each output class in the labeled S dataset, we created a composite attention map from the feats18 layer by taking a linear sum of all 1280 spatial maps in that layer, where the weights in the linear combination were determined by the output weights for the corresponding class (see Appendix A7 for further details and additional examples).